AbdallahBaddour/claude-skills-setup/README.md

 This will:
 1. Create `~/.skillz` directory
 2. Download skills from GitHub repositories (specified in `skills-config.json`)
-3. Copy local skills from the `skills/` directory
+3. Copy custom skills from the `skills/` directory
-4. Create/update `.vscode/mcp.json` in your project root
+4. Configure Skillz MCP server using VS Code CLI (or create `.vscode/mcp.json` if CLI unavailable)

 ## Prerequisites

 - [uv](https://github.com/astral-sh/uv) installed (for running `uvx`)
+- VS Code installed (the script uses VS Code CLI to configure MCP)
 - Bash shell (Git Bash/WSL for Windows, native shell for macOS/Linux)
 - Git (for downloading skills from GitHub)